 What is Flood Damage?

 Flood damage can be a devastating experience, causing weeks – if not months – of disruption to your daily routine.
-The process of fixing this damage, however, has advanced to where it’s become something of a science.
+However, the process of fixing this damage has advanced to where it’s become something of a science.
 By contacting a water damage restoration professional as soon as you can, there’s a good chance you could significantly minimize those disruptions.

 The following is some information on how homeowners may be able to prevent floods from happening as well as what to expect if floodwaters do ever enter your home.